FactomProject/factom-walletd/README.md

 transactions for sending Factoids, purchasing Entry Credits, or creating Chains or Entries.

+Note that by default factom-walletd only accepts local connections.
+To allow remote connections add the flag `-remote`.

 ## Dependencies
 ### Build Dependencies
 - Go > 1.13